svenssonjoel/lispBM/doc/manual/ch1_introduction.md

 stack sp:   0
 ```

-The REPL informs us that it is loading `(+ 1 2)`, starting a context
+The REPL informs us that it is loading `(+ 1 2)`, and that it started
-with ID 144.
-When then context then finishes execution the REPL
+a context with ID 144 to evaluate the expression in.
+When then
+context then finishes execution the REPL presents `<< Context 144
-presents `<< Context 144 finished with value 3 >>` which means that
+finished with value 3 >>` which means that the result of `(+ 1 2)` was
-the result of `(+ 1 2)` was computed to be `3`.
-While computing this
+computed to be `3`.
+While computing this the evaluator used 11
-the evaluator used 11 elements of the stack and after finishing the
+elements of the stack and after finishing the stack pointer is back at
-stack pointer is back at position 0.
+position 0.

 The context that is being created and that evaluates the expression is
 related to the concurrent nature of LBM and will be explored in more
 detail later.

-The example REPL provides a way to print strings:
+The example REPL provides an extension for printing things, for example strings:

 ```
 # (print "hello world!\n")